PhD in Health Sciences

 Russell Callaghan, Professor (NMP)

-Sarah de Leeuw, Professor (NMP)
+Sarah de Leeuw, Professor (NMP), Adjunct Prof (HSc)

 Shannon Freeman, Associate Professor (NURS)

-Kendra Furber, Assistant Professor (NMP) approved to co-supervise
+Kendra Furber, Tenured and Associate Professor (NMP)

 Andrea Gingerich, Associate Professor (NMP)